Get insider access

 Transducer Dynamic

 The Focal Bathys look quite similar in design to other Focal headphones like the Focal Celestee.
 However, if you have trypophobia (or a fear of holes), you'll want to avoid looking too closely at them.
 They have aluminum ear cups with a circular cut-out design.
 In the middle of the ear cup is the manufacturer's logo, which has a white backlight when using the DAC mode.
-They only come in one color variant: 'Black/Grey'.
+Our unit is the 'Black/Grey' model, and there's a 'Dune' variant that consists of paler shades of beige but has the same specifications.

 7.5